 A WhatsApp AI agent connects to your clinic scheduling system.
 Patients message with their request, the agent shows available slots in 3 seconds, and patients tap to confirm.
 Calendar updates automatically.
 Reminders are scheduled without receptionist involvement.

-Setup costs AED 5,000 with a 7 day deployment timeline.
+Setup costs 5,000 with a 7 day deployment timeline.
 The agent handles 500 simultaneous conversations.
 A Healthcare City clinic saw bookings jump from 80 to 200 per week and phone call volume drop 45% after implementation.

 No. In the Healthcare City case study, the third receptionist was reassigned to patient follow ups and recovery check ins.
 This personal touch became their highest rated feature on Google.
 WhatsApp booking frees your team to do higher value work, not replace them.